AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

         - `MATERIALX_OSLC_EXECUTABLE`: Full path to the `oslc` binary.
         - `MATERIALX_TESTRENDER_EXECUTABLE`: Full path to the `testrender` binary.
         - `MATERIALX_OSL_INCLUDE_PATH`: Full path to OSL include paths (i.e. location of `stdosl.h`).
+- `MDL` : Uses the utility `mdlc` from the MDL SDK distribution available from [MDL distribution](https://developer.nvidia.com/mdl-sdk)
+    - The test suite has been tested with mdlc version 1.0 build 327300.6313.
+    - The following build options are require to be set:
+        - `MATERIALX_MDLC_EXECUTABLE`: Full path to the `mdlc` binary.

 #### Test Outputs